joshbegley/nyt-latest/README.md

 `Initial results showed the mayor, representing the center-left opposition Labour Party, gaining ground against a right-wing rival who focused on crime and cars.`\
 https://nytimes.com/2024/05/04/world/europe/sadiq-khan-london-mayor-results.html

-**Berkshire Reports Drop in Profits but Formidable Cash Stockpile**\
+**Berkshire Reports Strong Earnings and Formidable Cash Stockpile**\
-`The company’s first-quarter earnings were released before its annual investor meeting in Omaha.`\
+`The company also disclosed in its first-quarter earnings that it had trimmed its stake in Apple, but Warren Buffett, its C.E.O., said he remained a fan of Apple.`\
 https://nytimes.com/2024/05/04/business/dealbook/berkshire-hathaway-buffett.html

 **Rishi Sunak’s Dismal Task: Leading U.K. Conservatives to Likely Defeat**\